HD 218566: Stellar properties

+Planetary system

 Based upon high resolution measurements performed at the W. M. Keck Observatory and analysis performed upon these measurements by amateur astronomer Peter Jalowiczor, HD 218566 shows cyclical variations in radial velocity that suggest gravitational perturbation by orbiting companion.
 This candidate object is estimated to be orbiting the parent star with a period of 225.7±0.4 days at an eccentricity of 0.3±0.1.
-The semi-major axis for this Keplerian orbit is an estimated 0.6873 Astronomical Units.
+The semi-major axis for this Keplerian orbit is an estimated 0.6873 astronomical units.
 Because the inclination of the orbit remains unknown, the mass of this companion has not been determined.
 However, it can be constrained to have a mass of at least 21% the mass of Jupiter.
 There is no evidence of additional companions in the system.